JordanJefferson/ticket-lifecycle/README.md

 <h3>(4) Resolution</h3>

 Once the ticket is resolved, it can be closed.
-In the osTicket system, the ticket will go from th "Open" section to the "Closed" section.
+In the osTicket system, the ticket will go from the "Open" section to the "Closed" section.
 It's also important for IT Professionals to know where to find closed tickets, because closed tickets can offer valuable info for resolving similar issues.

 ![image](https://github.com/user-attachments/assets/c8149e60-d600-469d-9d8b-e55662f74ee4)